XH-A1s

-The XH-A1S is a digital video camera manufactured by Canon.
+The XH-A1S is a hand-held digital video camera manufactured by Canon.
 The XH-A1S is an updated version of Canon's XH-A1, and a newer version of the Canon GL2.
 It is generally used for independent filmmakers.

+Overview

+The XH A1S has been compared to the larger Canon XL H1A.
+Each has three 1/3-inch CCD sensors, and they both record HD video to tape using the HDV codec.
+The XH A1S is hand-held and doesn’t have a removable lens system, while the XL H1A is shoulder-mounted with an XL interchangeable lens mount.